devicetree-org/devicetree-specification/source/devicenodes.rst

         ethernet0 = "/simple-bus@fe000000/ethernet@31c000";
     }

-Given the alias serial0, a client program can look at the /aliases node and determine the alias refers to the device path /simple-bus@fe000000/serial@llc500.
+Given the alias serial0, a client program can look at the aliases node and determine the alias refers to the device path ``/simple-bus@fe000000/serial@llc500``.

 Memory node
 -----------